 Some go as high as hundreds of dollars for one bottle!

-I find this kind of pricing insane for something which perhaps lasts a few weeks at most.
+I find this kind of pricing insane for something that perhaps lasts a few weeks at most.

 You’ll be surprised to know how simple it is when I share how to make vitamin C serum at home.